CNES/DOI-server/server/src/site/markdown/architecture.md

           schema:
             type: string
         500:
-          description: Other type of errors
+          description: Other type of error

 securityDefinitions:
-  APIKeyHeader:
+  basicAuth:
+    type: basic
+  Bearer:
+    description: |
+     For accessing the API a valid JWT token must be passed in all the queries in the 'Authorization' header.

+     A valid JWT token is generated by the API and retourned as answer of a call to the route /login giving a valid user & password.

+     The following syntax must be used in the 'Authorization' header :

+         Bearer xxxxxx.yyyyyyy.zzzzzz
     type: apiKey
+    name: Authorization
     in: header
-    name: Authorization

 ```

 #### 5.2.3 The client libraries of the DOI-server <a name="client_lib"/>